Dynamic-ICP: Doppler-Aware Iterative Closest Point Registration for Dynamic Scenes: Abstract

 \section{Abstract}

 Reliable odometry in highly dynamic environments remains challenging when it relies on ICP-based registration: ICP assumes near-static scenes and degrades in repetitive or low-texture geometry.
 We introduce Dynamic-ICP, a Doppler-aware registration framework.
-The method (i) estimates ego motion from per-point Doppler velocity via robust regression and builds a velocity filter, (ii) clusters dynamic objects and reconstructs object-wise translational velocities from ego-compensated radial measurements, (iii) predicts dynamic points with a constant-velocity model, and (iv) aligns scans using a compact objective that combines point-to-plane geometry residual with a translation-invariant, rotation-only Doppler residual.
+The method (i) estimates ego translational velocity from per-point Doppler velocity via robust regression and builds a velocity filter, (ii) clusters dynamic objects and reconstructs object-wise translational velocities from ego-compensated radial measurements, (iii) predicts dynamic points with a constant-velocity model, and (iv) aligns scans using a compact objective that combines point-to-plane geometry residual with a translation-invariant, rotation-only Doppler residual.
 The approach requires no external sensors or sensor–vehicle calibration and operates directly on FMCW LiDAR range and Doppler velocities.
-We evaluate Dynamic-ICP on three datasets—HeRCULES, HeLiPR, AevaScenes—focusing on highly dynamic scenes.
+We evaluate Dynamic-ICP on three real-world datasets-HeRCULES, HeLiPR, AevaScenes-focusing on highly dynamic scenes.
 Dynamic-ICP consistently improves rotational stability and translation accuracy over the state-of-the-art methods.
-Our approach is also simple to integrate into existing pipelines, runs in real time, and provides a lightweight solution for robust registration in dynamic environments.
 To encourage further research, the code is available at: \ifdoubleblind \url{https://anonymous.4open.science/r/Dynamic-ICP-62B5}. \else \url{https://github.com/JMUWRobotics/Dynamic-ICP}. \fi